lianglin74/CoOp/evaluation/README.md

 not.
 Correct prediction will be added to ground truth labels.
 Then evaluation can be done on the updated ground truth.

+This approach is especially useful for comparing with competitors.
+There is no need to get labels covering competitors' taxonomy.
+We can update ground truth labels basing on competitors' prediction reuslts, and do the evaluation in an open vocabulary manner.

 ## Evaluation datasets
 All dataset related files are stored at `vigdgx02:/raid/data/[DATASET_NAME]`.
 The class labels are **case insensitive**.